hpowell20/cs2063-master/Fall2024/labs/Lab5/README.md

 There are two common ways to display a scrolling list of items in Android
 1. [`ListView`](https://developer.android.com/guide/topics/ui/layout/listview.html)
 2. [`RecyclerView`](https://developer.android.com/guide/topics/ui/layout/recyclerview.html)

-* The `RecyclerView` provides greater flexibility and will be the focus today
+The `RecyclerView` provides greater flexibility and will be the focus today

 ## Understanding the Skeleton Code

 **Task 1**

 1. Importing the Lab's skeleton project.
 Note the following classes for use:
     * `Course` represents a course
       * Data class with standard constructor and a single getter method to retrieve the course title and description are provided

     * `JsonUtils` is a class used to work with ```JSON``` files
       * The app will make use of the contents included in an included asset file (```assets/CS.json```) which contains information about Computer Science courses available at UNB
       * ```JsonUtils``` processes the ```JSON``` to create ```Course``` items
-      * Note in particular the ```JsonUtils``` constructor and the argument it takes along with the  ```JsonUtils.getCourses()``` method
+        * Note in particular the ```JsonUtils``` constructor and the argument it takes along with the  ```JsonUtils.getCourses()``` function

     * `LoadDataTask` is a class used to perform data loading in a separate thread

     * `Constants` object class containing the key names for the Intent extra values used between activities

     * `DetailActivity` corresponds to the second screenshot above, displaying information about a specific course
       * It doesn't do much yet as you will be completing it during the lab

     * `MainActivity` presents the scrolling list of courses using a `RecyclerView`

   * `MyAdapter` corresponds to the RecyclerView class being used to populate the view with course information.
     * This class also contains an inner class called `MyAdapter` represents the custom adaptor class used by the RecyclerView which extends `RecyclerView.Adapter`
       * The `RecyclerView.Adapter` class provides a layer of abstraction between the `RecyclerView`'s `LayoutManager` and the underlying data that is being displayed which in this case a list of `Course` objects
       * `MyAdapter` itself contains an inner class `ViewHolder` which represents an individual item to display in the scrolling list
         * `onCreateViewHolder` creates `ViewHolder` objects by inflating the corresponding XML layout resource file; it's already implemented for you
         * `onBindViewHolder` will be called when a particular item in the dataset needs to be displayed in the scrolling list, i.e., the user has scrolled and a new item comes into view
         * This method sets up the `ViewHolder` to display the corresponding item in the dataset.
           * It is incomplete; you will finish it below.
     * When the name of a course is clicked the `DetailActivity` will be launched via an explicit `Intent`

 2. Take note of the layout files
     * `activity_detail.xml` and `activity_main.xml` are layouts for `DetailActivity` and `MainActivity` respectively
     * You can verify this by looking at the calls these classes make to `setContentView()`
     * `activity_main.xml` includes a `RecyclerView` where it's `LayoutManager` has been set to a `LinearLayoutManager` to give a list of items
-    * This differs from a a `GridLayoutManager` which would present the items in a grid
+      * This differs from a `GridLayoutManager` which would present the items in a grid
     * `item_layout.xml` will be used to display each item in the scrolling list in `MainActivity` and contains just a single `TextView`

 ## Implementation

 **Task 2**

-Complete the TODOs in the `JsonUtils`, `LoadDataTask`, `DetailActivity`, `MainActivity`, and `MyAdapter` files
+Complete the TODOs in the `JsonUtils`, `LoadDataTask`, `DetailActivity`, `MainActivity`, and `MyAdapter` files.

 NOTE:
 * The `ActionBar` corresponds to the text at the top of the detail activity in the screen shot above (i.e., "CS2063 Introduction to M...")